bxparks/acetimec/README.md

 The initial memory layout of `AtcZonedDateTime` was designed to be identical to `AtcOffsetDateTime`.

-There are 4 functions which operate on the `AtcZonedDateTime`:
+The following functions operate on the `AtcZonedDateTime`:

 ```C
 atc_time_t atc_zoned_date_time_to_epoch_seconds(